danmanners/complete-home-router/readme.md

 GRUB_CMDLINE_LINUX_DEFAULT="intel_iommu=on"
 ```

-Reboot your system and we're good to continue.
+Make sure to run `update-grub`, then reboot your system and we're good to continue.

 ## Setting up the Virtual Machine